 Although substance abuse continues to grow for Adults in the Coulee Region, WE ARE WINNING because substance abuse by young adults has slightly declined.
 Kids are finding better things to do that are not centered around consumption.
 That makes us happy.

 So at this point it is even more important to continue ongoing operations so youth can have a place where they can be themselves and create their own music & arts community, in a safe space that is not full of beer advertising, doesn't have beer tastings, wine releases, etc. Completely free from the manipulation of the alcohol industry.
 A true haven for arts-oriented kids.

 Warehouse didn't add a music program as an afterthought to an athletic or other facility for youth; Warehouse has positively impacted area teens with their facility dedicated to music education for 27 years.

 Kids of the Coulee Region are lucky to have easy access to this unique facility.

 Swedish synth-pop band KITE performing for a

 very enthusiastic crowd.

 "The Warehouse kept so many of us off the street and out of trouble."
 Karen M. Reed, Stuttgart, Germany

-The CDC notes that adolescents who start drinking before age 15 are six times more likely to develop alcohol dependence later in life than those who start drinking at age 21 or older.
+The Center for Disease Control notes that adolescents who start drinking before age 15 are six times more likely to develop alcohol dependence later in life than those who start drinking at age 21 or older.